cotteux/rssNews/README.md

 # rssNews
-Project to bring daily news to people who like to use terminal/cmd more.
+Project to bring daily news to people to Nomadnet Reticulum network.

 ## Motive
-Working daily on terminal / cmd / powershell, switching to and fro from browser to cli is a mess !
 So this project is intended to bring the daily / recent news to terminal by parsing the rss feed of all / any websites.

 All developers are welcome to make changes / enhance.